McAdams On: Spectrum Efficiency as a Hammer

 A priori, any looming spectrum crisis brought about by addictive usage

-surrounding the National Broadband Plan, there’s nary a mention of increasing
+the National Broadband Plan, there’s nary a mention of increasing the efficiency

 “Applications that are designed specifically for bandwidth-constrained networks

 can consume significantly less data than those that are not.”
 That’s